binfu0728/Brain-imaging/README.md

 ***- 20/12/21 update***: Fix the bug for intensity estimation with the dilation mask in gaussianFit, aggreCount and analysis_beta

 ***- 05/01/22 update***: The 1st complete version of generalized detection code, the structure of which has been refactored.
 The newer version of analysis_beta is uploaded with a newer version of the coincidence check.
 The new coincidence check method will have a slightly lower rate compared to the previous version.
 This version is capable of calculating the coincidence for both LB/LN and oligomers

+***- 17/01/22 update***: GDC has been updated with loading parameters from a config file.
+The config file writing script is added to gdc folder as well.
+In the future, please save the used config in the config folder for repeatable analysis